makingweirdthings/makingweirdthings.github.io/_toys/mistakes.md

  I used 30 grams of rebound for the first and second coat, but I probably should have used at least 40 or 50 instead.

-I'm more interested in trying make [a matrix mold](https://www.youtube.com/watch?v=o1bLTp-K9Rc){: rel="noreferrer"} instead next time.
+I'm more interested in trying [a matrix mold](https://www.youtube.com/watch?v=o1bLTp-K9Rc){: rel="noreferrer"} instead in the future, but might need a degassing chamber.

 ## Registration Keys and Cure Inhibition